abhishekmardiya/next16-commerce/STEPS.md

 - Demo app.
 Ecommerce mimic.
 Everything here looks pretty decent.
 Home page, browse page, login page, about page, profile page.
 Performance is pretty good in the CWV plugin.
 - Let's say I just built this and its pretty good overall.
 - However, I have a problem.
 My entire app is entirely dynamic.
 Why?
 This is preventing me from caching anything or using ISR, even though so much of my app is static.
 - Wasting server resources constantly, quickly gets expensive.
+Crawlers will wait for this, and the QWV is not terrible, but it's slow and redundant.
 - Showcase build output.
 How can I fix this.
 - The goal here is to take this regular Next.js app and enhance it with modern patterns, regarding architecture, composition, and caching capabilities.
 - Improvements based on my exp building with server comp also and other codebases I have seen, and what devs commonly do wrong or struggle to find solutions for.